Mirror Buyer’s Guide

 This type of foldable side mirror requires the driver to physically change the angle of the mirrors.
 Older vehicles require the mirrors to be adjusted from outside the car.
-Newer models have levers or cables installed on the window or door panel, allowing it to be manually adjusted from inside the vehicle.

 Power mirrors are foldable mirrors that are motorized and can be electronically adjusted.
 These mirrors often come with a LIN bus control module that uses serial communications technology that allows the driver to move the assembly to a pre-set angle with a touch of a button.